angusfng/SudokuSolver/README.md

 # sudokuSolver
-A program that solves soduku puzzles using backtracking
+A program that solves sudoku puzzles using backtracking